DieTime/Graphs-Algorithms/README.md

-# Dijkstra-Algorithm
+# Dijkstra's and Prim's Algorithms
-> Finding the shortest path in an adjacency table using Dijkstra's algorithm
+ 1. Finding the shortest path using Dijkstra's algorithm
+ 2. Finding the minimum spanning tree using Prim's algorithm

 #### Sample input file
 ```bash